ianeffremidis/ianeffremidis/README.md

 - 🔭 I’m currently working on my app Runaway-Pets
 - 🌱 I’m currently learning as much as I can possibly absorb
-- 📫 How to reach me: ianeffremidis@gmail.com or [Lets go to Quora](https://www.quora.com)
+- 📫 How to reach me: ianeffremidis@gmail.com or [My portfolio website](https://portfolio-page-three-pi.vercel.app/)
-- ⚡ Fun fact: I can't decide if I am a drummer or a guitarist
+- ⚡ Fun fact: I can't decide if I am a drummer or a guitarist, you can check out some of my music [here](https://linktr.ee/ianeffremidis)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ianeffremidis)](https://github.com/anuraghazra/github-readme-stats)